DMARC Policy Guide: none, quarantine, reject

 Here’s what p=none gives you:

-- Aggregate reports showing authentication results for all email claiming to be from your domain
+- Aggregate reports showing authentication results for all email claiming to be from your domain (see our guide to understanding DMARC reports)

 - Visibility into legitimate senders you may have forgotten about (that marketing platform from three years ago, the CRM your sales team set up)